 The second issue that we ran into was the table also shows the dates that don’t have any sales.

 We want to remove them so that all that will be shown are the dates that have sales.
 To do this, we need to go back to our percent selection formula and add another logic.

 In this case we need to add IF([Total Sales] is equal to blank, then we want it equal to BLANK, and if not, we want it to return the results.

 The new formula will then look like this.

 We are now able to remove all the blanks and the table shows only the data that we want.

 When using Power BI you sometimes think you are limited to the data sitting within your tables.
 Well that is certainly not the case.
 You have tremendous flexibility to build on top of your data by bringing in values from additional tables to flex the numbers or stress your results with scenarios.

 There are just so many applications for this in Power BI which is why I call this type of analytical work as building on top of your model.

-As you start with the core data that you might extract from your database but then bring in all these additional values to adjust and shock results to see what may or may not occur within your results.
+As you start with the core data that you might extract from your database, bring in all these additional values to adjust results and see what may or may not occur within your results.